arvopaukkunen/Construction/AutomationDecisionDb/readme.md

 # mySQL db

 *Don't expect to find any Nodered flow JSON's here to download until I have done full testing :)*
+This implementation is done with all my experience with several decades of data engineer & data architect work in complex production systems.
+I'm following very tight security and best practise quidance and strict cloud dependencies policys.
+Everything must work even if there is not internet connection.
+Naturally cloud AI and some other online features can be automatically off - for a moment or longer period of time.

 ![alt text](image.png)
 *Iteration 2*